Ferruginous pygmy owl: Call

 The call is a whistled hoo-hoo-hoo-hoo, usually in E flat.
 It is easily imitated, and is used by birdwatchers to attract small birds intent on mobbing the pygmy owls.

 Behavior and ecology

 It can be readily located by the small birds that mob it while it is perched in a tree (up to 40 birds of 11 species have been recorded mobbing one owl).

 Food and feeding

 This species is crepuscular, but often hunts by day.
-It hunts a variety of birds, lizards, other reptiles, amphibians, mammals, and insects.
-Specific examples of what these owls feed on include grasshoppers, crickets, scorpions, six-lined racerunners, four-lined skinks, Texas spotted whiptails, creamy-bellied thrushes, pale-breasted thrushes, eared doves, and mice.
+It hunts a variety of birds, lizards, other reptiles, amphibians, small mammals, and insects.
+Specific examples of what these owls feed on include grasshoppers, crickets, cicadas, scorpions, six-lined racerunners, four-lined skinks, Texas spotted whiptails, creamy-bellied thrushes, pale-breasted thrushes, eared doves, and mice.

 Breeding

 The breeding season is from late winter to early spring.
-It is a cavity nesting bird (tree and columnar cactus cavities), laying 1-7 white eggs.
-Incubation is 28 days, with 27–30 days to fledging.
+It is a cavity nesting bird (tree and columnar cactus cavities), laying one to seven white eggs.
+Incubation is 28 days, with 27 to 30 days to fledging.